 Second year module

-Issues and problems covered across the two modules include: the establishment and demise of the Bretton Woods system; the origins and the legacy of the debt crisis; the contest of ideas over economic reform; the causes and consequences of economic globalization; and how the globalized international political economy should be governed.
+Issues and problems covered across the two modules include: the establishment and demise of the Bretton Woods system; the origins and the legacy of the debt crisis; the contest of ideas over economic reform; the causes and the consequences of economic globalization; and how the globalized international political economy should be governed.

 At the end of the module the student should be able to:

-Demonstrate a basic knowledge and understanding of the major theoretical perspectives on international political economy.
+Be able to demonstrate a basic knowledge and understanding of the major theoretical perspectives on international political economy.

-Gain a basic understanding of trade and development issues.
+Have gained a basic understanding of trade and development issues.